-The goals of Houston's HMIS Project are to:
+The goals of our CoC's HMIS Project are to:

 - 1. Assist homeless persons to navigate homeless service programs in Houston, Harris County, Ft.
 Bend County, Montgomery County, Baytown and Pasadena - 2.
-Assist homeless service agencies with information allowing them to better serve their clients - 3.
+Assist homeless service agencies with information allowing them to serve their clients better - 3.
 Gain a greater understanding of the numbers and characteristics of the homeless population - 4.
 Identify the needs of the homeless, both met and unmet - 5.
 Track available resources - 6.
-Provide information on services homeless receive as well as monitor outcomes and program performance - 7.
+Provide information on services the homeless people receive as well as monitor outcomes and program performance - 7.
 Increase community awareness and understanding of issues related to homelessness